-Your small business entity turnover for the 2009-10 income year is the total ordinary income you derived in the ordinary course of carrying on a business.
+Your small business entity turnover for 2010-11 is the total ordinary income you derived in the ordinary course of carrying on a business.

-If you operated a business for only part of the year, you include only your actual turnover amount.
-You do not need to use an estimate of your full-year turnover amount.
+If you operated a business for only part of 2010-11, you include only your actual turnover amount.
+Do not use an estimated amount of a full-year turnover.

-In working out ordinary income:
+In working out ordinary income of a business:

 - include

 - sales of trading stock

 - fees for services provided

 - interest from business bank accounts

-- amounts received to replace something that would have had the character of business income, for example, a payment for loss of earnings
+- amounts received to replace something that would have had the character of business income

 - do not include

 - GST that has been charged on a transaction

 - proceeds from the sale of business capital assets

 - insurance proceeds for the loss or destruction of a business asset

 - amounts received from repayments of farm management deposits.